 The English Graduate Union (EGU) is an organization that represents all English graduate students at the University of Arizona.
 Founded in 1991, EGU monitors graduate student workload, advocates for graduate student concerns and issues on many departmental and administrative levels, and mobilizes graduate students across the campus around important issues like health care, tuition remission, workload reduction, and childcare.

-Membership in EGU is open to all students enrolled in English department graduate programs.
-Meetings are held every other Friday at 1 pm in the Department of English Instructor Offices room 3b (the Pink Hotel located at 1515 E First Street).
+Membership in EGU is open to all English and English-affiliated graduate students.
+Meetings are held every other Friday at 4 pm in conference room 3b at 1515 E First Street.

 For more information, or if you have questions, please contact the current EGU Co-Chairs, Stefan Vogel and Kathleen Kryger, at firstname.lastname@example.org.

 Our fall 2019 meetings will be:

 EGU meetings are being held at 1515 from 4-5 p.m.

 Co-Chairs: Stefan Vogel (SLAT) and Kathleen Kryger (RCTE) / email@example.com

 - Literature: Laura Retersdorf-Kim / firstname.lastname@example.org

 - E/AL: Aleksandra Lazoroska / firstname.lastname@example.org